 2015 Suffolk Craft Society, 44th Summer Exhibition, Peter Pears Gallery, Aldeburgh

-2015 Edmund Gallery, 2-person Exhibition, Batik and Ceramics, Bury St Edmunds
+2015 Edmund Gallery, 2-person Exhibition (with Rob Wheeler, ceramics), Bury St Edmunds

-Forthcoming in 2016: Helen has been commissioned with the help of Lottery funding to work with Walsham le Willows primary school children to produce a large batik wallhanging as a memorial to those who lost their lives in World War 1.
-Fifteen 9 – 10 year olds designed batik poppies which have been arranged with a landscape by Helen.
-This includes the 36 names of servicemen from the village of Walsham le Willows who lost their lives.
-Unveiling the 4 metre wallhanging will take place in the Village Hall in November.
+February 2015 – November 2016: Helen was commissioned, with the help of Lottery funding, to work with Walsham le Willows Primary School children to produce a large batik wallhanging as a memorial to those servicemen from this village who lost their lives in World War 1.
+Fifteen 9 – 10 year olds designed batik poppies which were arranged with a landscape by Helen, including the names of those who died.
+The 4-metre wallhanging can be seen in Walsham le Willows Memorial Village Hall.

 Contact Helen Dougall